mbretschn/express-sharp-server/README.md

 curl -F "Document=@elefants.jpg" http://localhost:8080
 ```

-In addition, it is possible to reference an image from another server by sending a image url to the server:
+In addition, it is possible to reference an image from another server by sending a image url:

 ```json
 {